Meditation for Business Leaders

 Leadership mindfulness practice before meetings

 Try this before entering: place both feet down, feel one full inhale, and count five slow exhales.
 If you use a meeting opener, keep it optional and plain: “Let’s take one quiet minute to arrive before we start.”
-Brief mindful breathing can be used as a short meeting transition; UC Berkeley's Greater Good Science Center describes mindful breathing as a simple practice that can be done in under a minute source.
+Brief mindful breathing can be used as a short meeting transition; UC Berkeley's Greater Good Science Center describes mindful breathing as a simple practice that can be done in under a minute Mindful Breathing.

 Do not make group meditation mandatory.
 People have different comfort levels, beliefs, histories, and deadlines.
 A non-forced pause can support presence; a performative ritual can create pressure.
 Leaders who want role-specific guidance may also compare meditation for managers when the focus is team-level communication.